oicr-gsi/shesmu/docs/implementation.md

 annotation to any parameters.
 The `@ShesmuParameter` annotation can also provide help text.

-The name can be provided two ways: from the name of the method itself or fro the `name` parameter of `@ShemsuMethod` annotation.
+The name can be provided two ways: from the name of the method itself or from the `name` parameter of `@ShesmuMethod` annotation.
 If the name is associated with a `PluginFile` class, it must contain a `$` which will be replaced with the name of the file.
 For instance, if the name of the method is `$_items` and the file name is `foo.bar`, then the constant or variable will be available to